Raymonde Folco: Political career

 From 1999 to 2003 she represented the Canadian Liberal Party at the Liberal International, where she was elected treasurer, then vice-president.

-After serving five terms as MP of Laval-Ouest and Laval-Les Îles, Folco retired undefeated from politics in 2011, choosing not to run in the 2011 general elections.
+After serving five terms as MP of Laval-Ouest and Laval-Les Îles, Folco retired from politics in 2011, choosing not to run in the 2011 general elections.

-During her time in Parliament Folco has held several leadership roles that have focused on immigration and women: elected Vice-chair of the Permanent Committee on Immigration, Chair of the Liberal Caucus on immigration, Co-chair Women’s Day at the Liberal Party National Congresses 2003 and 1994.
+During her time in Parliament Folco has held several leadership roles that have focused on immigration and women: elected vice-chair of the Permanent Committee on Immigration, chair of the Liberal Caucus on immigration, co-chair of the Women's Day at the Liberal Party National Congresses 2003 and 1994.

-From 2004 to 2011 she was elected Chair of the Standing Committee on Human Resources.
+From 2004 to 2011 she was elected chair of the Standing Committee on Human Resources.
 In 2000 she was appointed Parliamentary Secretary to the Minister of Human Resources, with special emphasis on immigration and labour markets and chaired the Quebec Liberal Caucus.